ZackDibe/hiragana-katakana-prompt/README.md

 #hiragana-katakana-zshprompt

-Add a Hiragan or Katakana in your zsh prompt to make you memorize them.
+Add a Hiragana or Katakana in your zsh prompt, and plays the sound, to make you memorize them.
+The Hiragana or Katakana is changed after each command.

 ##Dependancies